 Frames are both functional items and decorative objects with artistic value.
-They are integral to the presentation of the object, but they must enhance the artwork without overpowering it and secure it safely.
-They are often redecorated, modified or replaced, and vulnerable to damage during handling and transport.
+They are integral to the presentation of the object and should secure the painting while enhancing its appearance.
+Frames are often more complex than they appear, and their preservation depends on proper care and treatment.